Introduction to midPoint Query Language

 Language Description

-The query is a combination of a filter with additional parts such as paging and sorting.
-It is the filter part that attracts most attention.
+A query is a combination of a filter and additional parts, such as paging and sorting.

-Simple filter usually take the usual form of item filterName value triple, where:
+Simple filters usually take the form of triplets consisting of:

-Item Path - specifies the searchable item on which should be the filter applied.
+• Item path: Specifies the searchable item to which the filter is applied.

-Value literal or Item Path which should be matched according filter specification.
-String needs to be enclosed in quotes (') or double-qoutes (")
+• Value: Defines a value literal or item path that should be matched according to the filter specification.
+Note that strings need to be enclosed in quotes (') or double-quotes (").

 Some examples of valid filters are: